9. PHP Network Functions

 if (!$html)

-// Open a connection on port 80 of $site
+// open a connection on port 80 of $site

-$connection = fsockopen($site, 80);
+$connexion = fsockopen($site, 80);

 // return if error

-if (!$connection)
+if (!$connexion)

-// $connection represents a bidirectional communication stream
+// $connexion represents a bidirectional communication flow

 // between the client (this program) and the contacted web server

-// The communication protocol is HTTP
+// the dialog protocol is HTTP

-// get URL syntax: HTTP/1.0
+// syntaxe get URL HTTP/1.0

-fputs($connection, "GET / HTTP/1.0\n\n");
+fputs($connexion, "GET / HTTP/1.0\n\n");

-// until the channel is closed
+// until the channel closes

-while ($line = fgets($connection, 1000))
+while ($ligne = fgets($connexion, 1000))

-fputs($html, $line);
+fputs($html, $ligne);

-// close the $html file
+// close file $html

 fclose($html);